Alaskan Malamute

 Do they shed a lot?

-Yes, they have a double coat and shed heavily, especially during seasonal changes.
+Yes, they have a double coat and shed heavily twice a year, requiring frequent brushing.

 Can they live in hot climates?